DoManhQuang/docker-file-log-driver/README.md

-# docker-file-log-driver

-File log driver for Docker that sends all of the containers output to a specified File.
-The code is inspired by https://github.com/pressrelations/docker-redis-log-driver.

 ## Background

 We use File as a reliable and simple storage for logs, Running docker containers stores logs in files with container id file name which is hard to locate because are stored in:
 ```
 /var/lib/docker/containers/<container id>/<container id>-json.log
 ```

-The excellent [Logagg](https://github.com/deep-compute/logagg) is highly recommended to pick up the logs and transport them to whatever datbase you like.

 ## Features